About Sompo Museum of Art

 About the Foundation

-The Sompo Fine Art Foundation collects and preserves paintings, sculptures, and other artworks, and makes them widely available to the general public, while also encouraging budding artists.
-The foundation operates the Sompo Museum of Art, holding exhibits, supporting, and awarding artists, all while creating awareness of art appreciation.
-These actions are performed with the dual aims of contributing to Japanese arts and culture and improving the lives of everyday people.
+The Sompo Fine Art Foundation collects and preserves paintings, sculptures, and other artworks, and makes them widely accessible to the general public, while also encouraging aspiring artists.
+The foundation operates the Sompo Museum of Art, holding exhibits, as well as supporting and awarding artists and creating greater awareness of art appreciation.
+These efforts are performed with the dual aims of contributing to Japanese arts and culture and enriching people’s daily lives.

-The foundation was established in June of 1976 to operate the art museum.
-The vision to create a museum was formed when the high-rise headquarters of Yasuda Fire & Marine Insurance Co., Ltd. were first built in the center of Shinjuku.
-The museum was produced with cooperation from Seiji Togo, who had a deep connection with the company.
+The foundation was established in June of 1976 to administrate and operate the art museum.
+The vision to create a museum emerged when the high-rise headquarters of Yasuda Fire & Marine Insurance Co., Ltd. was built in the center of Shinjuku, and the concepts for its realization were formulated with cooperation from the artist Seiji Togo, who had a deep connection with the company.

 |June 1976||- Yasuda Fire & Marine Insurance Fine Art Foundation is established.|

-The foundation provides awards and hosts public competitions, aiming to support the activities of budding artists and contribute to the arts in Japan.
+The foundation provides awards and hosts public competitions, aiming to support the activities of emerging artists and contribute to development of the arts in Japan.

 (1) Sompo Museum of Art Award

-The Sompo Museum of Art Award was established in 1977 to stimulate creative desire amongst new artists and bring new life to the Japanese art scene, ensuring a level of artistic talent in-line with the rest of the world.
+The Sompo Museum of Art Award was established in 1977 to stimulate creative activities amongst new artists and inspire new life in the Japanese art scene, and thus help to ensure a level of artistic achievement that compares favorably with the rest of the world.
 The foundation’s grants provide prize money and certificates to winners.

 (2) FACE (Public Competition)

-FACE, a competition open to the general public, was created in 2012 after the foundation’s shift to become a public interest incorporated foundation.
+FACE, an open-call competition open to the public at large, was created in 2012 after the foundation’s shift to become a public interest incorporated foundation.
 The new competition had the aim of both continuing and expanding the support that the foundation had provided to artists over the previous 35 years.